bryanem32/hyperv_vm_creator/README.md

 - This program is separate from the Hyper-V VM Creator because this can be used independently after the drivers are updated on the Main Host PC
 - This program is only tested/verified to work on VMs created by the Hyper-V VM Creator.
 - Microsoft Hyper-V limits Guest VM GPU Partitioning VRAM to 4GB, regardless of Host PC's GPU VRAM size
+- **IMPORTANT:** Disable integrated graphics in the BIOS if using an AMD Ryzen CPU.
+Intel-based integrated graphics are OK
 # Known Issues
 - None
 # What's New